 The Northwest Nebraska Trails Association (NNTA) is working closely with the city of Chadron and Nebraska Northwestern Railroad to complete roughly 6.4 miles of trail to connect the end of the Cowboy Trail at mile marker 400 into downtown Chadron.
 Nebraska Northwestern Railroad has issued an easement for a rail-with-trail along the active rail line to complete this gap, and NNTA and the city of Chadron have entered into a memorandum of understanding agreement for the eventual completion and management of the trail.
 Engineering documents were completed in 2021, and NNTA and the city of Chadron are currently raising funds for trail construction.
-The Nebraska Game and Parks Commission has awarded NNTA a \$350,000 Recreational Trails Program grant for trail development.
+The Nebraska Game and Parks Commission has awarded NNTA \$528,540 in Recreational Trails Program grants for development of this trail gap.

-5 Cowboy Trail West Inc. provides the labor to maintain the section between Gordon and Rushville, using materials provided by the Nebraska Game and Parks Commission.
+&lt;sup>5 Cowboy Trail West Inc. provides the labor to maintain the section between Gordon and Rushville, using materials provided by the Nebraska Game and Parks Commission.
 RTC provided a Doppelt Family Trail Development Fund grant in 2017 to Cowboy Trail West Inc. for trail surfacing in this western section of the trail.